RasaHQ/rasa/docs/migration-guide.rst

   ``epochs``. ``max_history`` is particularly important and strongly depends on your stories.
   Please see the docs of the :ref:`embedding_policy` if you want to customize them.

+- All pre-defined pipeline templates are deprecated.
+Take a look at :ref:`choosing-a-pipeline` to decide on what components you should use in your configuration file.

 - The :ref:`embedding_policy` got renamed to :ref:`ted_policy`.
 The functionality of the policy stayed the same.
   Please update your configuration files to use ``TEDPolicy`` instead of ``EmbeddingPolicy``.